-The Basilica Cistern - Yerabatan Sarnici The Basilica Cistern was built during the reign of Justinian I (527-565) to supply water to the nearby palaces.
-There are 336 columns, which are arranged into 12 rows with 28 each.
-The cistern measures 140 by 70 meters and includes capitals on top that vary in style from plain ones to Corinthian types.
-Depending on the season, the level of water in the cistern would fluctuate.
-The pipes were located at different levels on the eastern wall.
-One of the largest and most magnificent covered cisterns in Istanbul is accessed through a small building to the west of Hagia Sophia Square.
-The ceiling, made entirely out of brick, is cross-vaulted like a forest full of pillars.
-It's called as Basilica Cistern, because at one time it was functioning as a basilica.
-There are 336 ancient columns in the cistern, with different-shaped capitals.
-The cisterns were built by Justinian (527-565 A.D.), because there was a water crisis in Istanbul and churches couldn't be provided enough water for daily needs.
-This large cistern served many palaces of the Byzantine age as well as a mosque until the 17th century.
-During a major restoration in 1987, over a meter of mud was removed.
-The original brick pavement and two Medusa head statues were revealed.
-These days visitors can walk around the cistern thanks to the new walkway.
+The Basilica Cistern - Yerabatan Sarnici The Basilica Cistern, located to the west of Hagia Sophia Square in Istanbul, was constructed during the reign of Justinian I (527-565) to provide water to the nearby palaces.
+With a length of 140 meters and a width of 70 meters, the cistern comprises 336 columns arranged in 12 rows, each with 28 columns.
+These columns have various capitals, ranging from plain to Corinthian types.
+The level of water in the cistern varied depending on the season, and pipes were placed at different levels on the eastern wall.
+Originally, the cistern was used as a basilica and was named the Basilica Cistern.
+It is one of the largest and most magnificent covered cisterns in Istanbul.
+The ceiling, built entirely out of brick, is cross-vaulted, creating a forest-like effect with pillars.
+The cistern served many palaces of the Byzantine era and a mosque until the 17th century.
+During a restoration project in 1987, a meter of mud was removed, revealing the original brick pavement and two Medusa head statues.
+Today, visitors can walk around the cistern using the new walkway.